BrandonDocDC/AhujaProject/README.md

 # AhujaProject
-This is the Client &amp; Server (unthreaded &amp; threaded client for both projects)
+This is the threaded Client &amp; Server (unthreaded &amp; threaded client for both projects)